pdidev/pdi/pdi/docs/Using_PDI.md

 For C make sure that source files that use %PDI API are including `pdi.h` header file.
 For Fortran make sure that source files that use %PDI API are using `%PDI` module file (`USE %PDI`).

+%PDI can be disabled by using the `no-pdi` directory instead of the `pdi` directory.
+Make sure to modify your target application `CMakeLists.txt` following the file `exampleTargetCMakeLists.txt` included in the no-pdi directory.
+%PDI can be re-enabled by reversing those modifications.

 ### Compiling by hand {#compiling_by_hand}

 To compile application, linker flag `-lpdi` must be used.